Aleksandra Mirosław

-Aleksandra (Ola) Mirosław (/pl/; née Rudzińska, born 2 February 1994) is a Polish soldier and competition speed climber.
-She is a three-time women's speed world champion as well as the current women's competition speed climbing world record holder.
+Aleksandra (Ola) Mirosław (/pl/; née Rudzińska, born 2 February 1994) is a Polish competition speed climber.
+She is a three-time women's speed world champion and held the women's competition speed climbing world record from August 2021 until July 2026, lowering her own record ten times to 6.03 seconds before it was surpassed by Emma Hunt.
 Mirosław won the gold medal at the 2024 Summer Olympics in the speed climbing event, becoming the first ever Olympic champion in this event.

 Early life

 Mirosław is originally from Lublin, Poland.
 She started in sports at the age of seven and initially pursued swimming.
 She switched to speed climbing in 2007 being influenced by her older sister Małgorzata.
 She studied at the Lublin University of Technology.
 Up until 2019, she had worked as a physical education teacher in one of the schools in Lublin.